johnandersen777/johnandersen777.github.io/content/about.md

 permalink = "/about/"
 +++

-👋🫖☕🎩 Hello Entity of the Internet! 🥳🕟🕐
+👋🫖☕ Hello Entity 🥳 of the Internet! 🎩🕟🕐

-All content here is released into the public domain (Unlicense / CC0 1.0)
+All content on this site is public domain via the [unlicense](#license) for redistribution and remixing without need for attribution (Unlicense / CC0 1.0)

 This page hopefully helps you find whatever context you're looking for about the publisher of the content on this site.